awarenessxz/TempFileDrop/README.md

 ![design 2](doc/architecture_design2.png)

 This design was built upon the first implementation.
 Instead of relaying the http request, consumers will make request to the centralized storage service, and an event will be published when the request is completed.
+Previously, the following features were implemented:

+- **Object Storage** based on s3 bucket concepts
+- Basic **multipart upload / download / delete / list files**
+- Scheduled Clean up based on **maximum download count / expiry Period**
+- File Storage in either **Local File Storage** or **MinIO docker cluster**

 In additional to the implementations above, I have added the implementations below.
 Refer to the [design 2's documentation](archive/design2) for more information.
 - **Event Feedback** when file upload / download / delete event occur
 - **Anonymous uploads / downloads**
 - **Streaming Upload**